Fourier expansions at cusps: The actions of and on modular forms

-\begin{remark} If we restrict to modular forms on $\Gamma_1(N)$, then Theorem \ref{fg sigma} also follows from the result of Borisov and Gunnells \cite[Thm 5.15]{BG3} that all modular forms of sufficiently large weight are toric. \end{remark}
+For another proof of this theorem using algebraic modular forms, see \cite{brunaultneururer:NoFAC}.
+If we restrict to modular forms on $\Gamma_1(N)$, then Theorem \ref{fg sigma} also follows from the result of Borisov and Gunnells \cite[Thm 5.15]{BG3} that all modular forms of sufficiently large weight are toric.